Building your first mobile app can be a challenging experience.

 Ever since Uber become huge, lots of entrepreneurs started developing on demand apps for various industry.

-Today, 42% of total adult population have used services of at least one on demand startup alone in the U.S.
+Today, 42% of the total adult population have used services of at least one on-demand startup alone in the U.S.

-This means, the on demand economy isn’t just for rich.
-And, it is possible to create an on demand app even for simplest service.
+This means the on demand economy isn’t just for rich.
+And, it is possible to build an on demand app even for the simplest service.

 To explain in brief, we’ve the perfect example – Ninja Delivery!